-- Creating a set of consensual agreements about what they will do to solve whatever problems they have identified.
+- Consensus about what they will do to solve those problems

-- What they will do to keep those problems from coming back.
-And,
+- Consensus around what they will do to keep those problems from coming back.

 Accountability is a key way of making agreements stick.
 As often as not, issues of accountability, or rather its absence, turn out to be key systemic issues.
 A core example often pops up as a complaint in large bureaucratic organizations and often in wealthy organizations (both tend to have a good deal of budget flexibility): poor performers are rewarded with less work and good performers are penalized with more work.
 In such cases both sides of accountability are at play just in a “bass-ackward” way.
 The preferred use of accountability is to reward good performers and penalize the poor performers after positive support has proven to be ineffective.
 Many employees complain of a lack of accountability in their organizations.
 Accountability, seen as consequences, is really never lacking; whatever we do or don’t do has consequences.
 However, when they are not accompanied by clear intention, the results can be counter-productive.